First National Bank (Gridley, CA)

 Cause Details

-Insufficient reserves due to heavy loans to rice growers; storms damaged the rice crop and hastened closing.
+Insufficient reserves resulting from heavy loans to rice growers; crop damage from storms hastened closing.

 Newspaper Excerpt